hjwp/99bottles/chapter_03.md

 * comment: if I have to change too many more of these else branches into default branches i'm going to give up on my pythonic convention!!

-* time taken to this point: 65 mins

 ## unnamed listing: premature argument in function defn